 Turning south just a few blocks sits 55 Central Park West, one of the neighborhood’s first Art Deco buildings.
 Most prominent during the 1930s and 1940s, Art Deco architecture features geometric forms like spheres and rectangles arranged in symmetrical patterns.
-Art Deco structures emphasize modernity and show construction’s break from the previous decades’ embrace of Renaissance and Baroque style architecture.
+Art Deco structures emphasize modernity and show construction’s break from the embrace of Renaissance and Baroque style architecture from the previous decade.
 The bricks at the lower portion of the building’s exterior are shaded purple, but lighten to yellow as the building rises.

-Heading further south to 62nd and 63rd Streets, you’ll find The Century, 25 Central Park West.
+Heading further south to 62nd and 63rd Streets, you’ll find The Century at 25 Central Park West.
 The large curved structures on top of the buildings two towers are some of its most notable aspects.
-At the center of the towers’ façades, there are four sets of vertical windows spanning the towers’ height.
+At the center of the tower’s facades there are four sets of vertical windows spanning The Century’s height.
 As a nice contrast, the corners of the towers feature long, horizontal windows that wrap around this prewar condo.

 This might be the most architecturally exciting place in the world!